 All finials I turn start out the same.
 I begin with a blank that I cut roughly to size or to achieve a certain effect in the finished product, allowing for a tenon at the bottom and sufficient room for parting.
 After turning the blank round, I then taper it roughly like an ice cream cone and roughly define the sections of the finial into 3 parts, always keeping in mind the Golden Ratio.
 I then proceed turn turn, sand and sometimes seal as I proceed with each section, paying particular attention to achieving smooth, flowing curves without any flat spots.
 As shown in the slideshow above, I will support the thin portions on one side, while sanding the other.

-At a later date, I will photograph in more detail and/or video each step of the process (including tools I use) and post it here with explanatory comments . . . in the interim, the slideshow above should be helpful.
+At a later date, I will photograph in more detail and/or video each step of the process (including tools I use) and post it here with explanatory comments . . . in the interim, I hope the slideshow above and the short video clip below from my YouTube page of me turning a Cocobolo Burl finial will be helpful.